romeerez/orchid-orm/packages/docs/src/guide/orm-setup-and-overview.md

 import { createBaseTable } from 'orchid-orm'

 export const BaseTable = createBaseTable({
+  // set to true if columns in database are in snake_case
+  snakeCase: true,

   columnTypes: (t) => ({
     // by default timestamp is returned as a stirng, override to a number timestamp() {